vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Embeds/General/Errors.md

 Resolve errors from top to bottom.
+Unity can't recompile the project with errors that can't be cleared from the console.
-Unity will not be able to recompile the project if there are errors that cannot be cleared from the console.
+Changes to your scripts will not display if this is the case.